neil-re/deepseek-interface/README.md

 # Web Interface for Ollama (with DeepSeek)

-A simple and effective web interface to interact with Ollama models, specifically configured to use DeepSeek.
+A simple and effective web interface to interact with Ollama models, specifically configured to use DeepSeek.<br>
-It includes the connectivity to local Ollama with the respective AI installed locally.
-It was developed to use with DeepSeek 14B parameteres, but you can change it as described below in the configuration section.
+It includes the connectivity to local Ollama with the respective AI installed locally. <br>It was developed to use with DeepSeek 14B parameteres, but you can change it as described below in the Configuration section.
+More details in the Features section<br>
 Also includes a 10 min timeout, since local AI might infere slowly, generating error when trying to connect through API, so timeout solves this issue.

 ## 🚀 Prerequisites